dabit3/production-ready-vue-authentication/README.md

 ## Part 1 - Using the AWS Amplify Vue Component

+> For part 2 (custom authentication), check out the part2 branch

 How to implement a real user authentication flow in Vue with Vue Router & AWS Amplify.

 This repository goes along with the tutorial on [Dev.to](https://dev.to/) located here.